Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Approach

 \subsubsection{Estimation Algorithms}

-We propose three trace estimation algorithms for the test code, each operating at a different level of code granularity.
-We begin with a line-level estimation, proceed to a block-level estimation that considers conditional paths, and conclude with a function-level estimation based on function call relationships.
+We propose three trace-estimation algorithms for the test code, each operating at a different code-granularity level.
+We begin with a line-level estimation, proceed to a block-level estimation that accounts for conditional paths, and conclude with a function-level estimation based on function-call relationships.

 \paragraph{Fill-in-the-Gaps Algorithm (\(T_1\))}